 Ed Prescott joined the W. P. Carey School of Business as a regent’s professor in economics in 2003.

-Before joining W. P. Carey, Prescott was a visiting research professor in economics at the Australia National University.
-He received his bachelor’s degree in mathematics from Swarthmore College, his master’s degree in operation research from Case Western Reserve University, and his PhD in economics from Carnegie Mellon University.
+Before joining W. P. Carey, Professor Prescott was a visiting research professor in economics at the Australia National University.
+He received his bachelor’s degree in mathematics from Swarthmore College, his master’s degree in operation research from Case Western Reserve University, and his doctorate in economics from Carnegie Mellon University.